CiscoTestAutomation/getting-started/start-guide/quickstart/manageconnections.rst

     * To enter privileged EXEC mode with the ``enable`` command, add a column with the header ``enable_password``.
 The value can be the same as or different from the default password.
     * Any additional columns that you define, such as ``platform``, ``alias`` or ``type``, are added to the YAML file as key-value pairs.
     * The columns can be in any order, as long as you include the required columns.
+    * When creating CSV file, separate fields by comma (,).
+If you need text qualifier, use double qoutes (").

 When you're ready to create the YAML file, from your virtual environment, run the command::